 These are the folks with lots of muscle, lots of fat, and they can gain and lose both easily.
 They are heavier and rounder individuals.

-These are the skinny folks, who can eat anything and everything and never gain any weight.
+This is the skinny fat guy, who can eat anything and everything and never gain any weight.
 They are the ones who work out at the gym for a year and still look the same – wiry and thin.
 They have little body and fat, and little muscle.
 They also might be designated the skinny-fat ectomorphs.
 They tend to eat high sugar and fatty foods without abandon, due to their propensity to gain weight with difficulty

 .
 They might look skinny when wearing clothes, but might be carrying more fat than is healthy for their BMI.
 The problem is that others see these skinny-fat ectomorph types